 When on concrete, though, I very much appreciated the feel and texture of the vibram outsole.
 At only 4 mm of drop with almost no midsole, one can feel every contour in the ground.
 You have to watch your step, though – gravel shoulders and larger stones are very uncomfortable, much the same as if you were actually running barefoot.
 On grassy surfaces, running in these never fails to evoke childhood memories of running barefoot over grass for a variety of reasons.
 The outsole remained grippy in most conditions, but did lose traction on wet/slick surfaces.

 New Balance firmly believes in this lineup, and gives it quite a bit of space on their website; there is a flavor of minimus shoe for just about every runner out there.
 If you have been making the transition to barefoot running and have logged a few months of barefoot sessions, you will really enjoy the feel of the Minimus 10v2, as this is the closest feel to barefoot you will get.
 It’s also nice in that the 4mm toe drop gives your calves a little bit of relief – if you are looking to ratchet your game up, you can head straight over to 0mm offerings in the line up.
-Head on over to www.newbalance.com to check the 10v2 and the rest of the Minimus line up out.
+For more info on the Minimus 10v2 and other New Balance footwear, visit www.newbalance.com or www.amazon.com/newbalance.